 We often think of the ideal entrepreneur as someone who has an incredible idea and single-handedly takes down larger, more established competitors and changes the world.
 But as the example of Filentia shows a complimentary set of hard skills together with a generous reserve of soft skills in both founders may be the better recipe.

-Tom and Sven are students of the Master of Studies and Diploma in Entrepreneurship programmes at Cambridge Judge Business School.
+Tom and Sven are students of the Master of Studies in Entrepreneurship programmes at Cambridge Judge Business School.
 They first met during their residential week in Cambridge and shortly after decided to start Filentia.